 Our Pool and Darts teams’ fixtures continue to be a regular feature of the weekly calendar with both of these sections operating on nights of the week when we wouldn’t otherwise be opening and therefore attracting different people into the club.
 My thanks go to those who organise these teams.

-My sincere thanks go to the Management Committee, as well as the various section and sub-committee’s that keep this club running.
+My sincere thanks go to the Management Committee, particularly for their support during the difficult negotiations regarding the land purchase, as well as the various section and sub-committee’s that keep this club running.
 At a time when all organisations are finding it difficult to recruit volunteers we should all be most appreciative of the number of hours dedicated by all those who serve the club in such a way.
-Sadly, Lorraine Gale, who has been a fantastic example of someone who has devoted many hours to the club in so many ways, has decided to step down from her role as club secretary.
-Many of you will have seen Lorraine working behind the bar and helping at so many events but will not have seen the work she has put in over many hours “behind the scenes” and her organisation skills will be greatly missed.
-Thank you, Lorraine, for all your hard work.

-A recurring theme throughout this report is that more and more is expected of volunteers working at grass-roots level, in clubs such as ours.
-It’s a worrying trend and one which, I’m sure, is leading to a number of clubs falling by the wayside as the small group of those trying to keep up simply throw in the towel.
-Unfortunately, I see no chance of the expectations being lowered and the only way of us coping with it all is for the workload to be shared among more people, especially as none of us get any younger.
-Far better in this sense for ten people to do an hour’s work each, than for one person to do ten hours work.
+In my report last year I noted that more and more is expected of volunteers working at grass-roots level in clubs such as ours.
+I still see no chance of any reversal in that trend, so I make no apology for repeating that it’s far better for ten people to do an hour’s work each, than for one person to do ten hours work.
 But, for that to happen, nine others must step forward.

 If you’re not already doing so, please come and help those who already are!